 - Fidgeting or squirming a lot.

 Crying is nature’s emergency siren and a late sign of hunger.
 It’s designed to summon help quickly.
 As well as being stressful for you it’s stressful for your baby.
 Crying raises cortisol levels (which can affect brain development) and increases your baby’s blood pressure.
 Life will be happier for everyone if you can respond quickly.
-Once you get to know your baby better you’ll be able to work out what he needs most of the time as soon as he starts to fuss, long before he needs to cry.
-And he’ll learn to relax knowing that you’ll look after him.
+Once you get to know your baby better you’ll be able to work out what they need most of the time as soon as they start to fuss, long before they need to cry.
+And thye’ll learn to relax knowing that you’ll look after them.

 It’s OK to set limits on visiting—in fact it’s a really good idea.
 The first few days are a very special chance for you and your partner to get to know your baby peacefully together.
 If the birth was difficult it may help to write down your birth story or talk to someone about your feelings to help you come to terms with how it all happened.